 Marriage name change

 In case any of the applicants is below the age of 18, at least one parent must accompany them.
 In Tennessee, anyone who's 17 years old needs a court order to get married.
-Since May 21, 2018, no one below the age of 17 may marry.
+Since May 21, 2018, state law banned marriage below age 17.

 The marriage license fee varies, such as $99.50 in Nashville.
 The cost ranges between $98 and $108 across the state.
-Marriage license applicants who have gone through a premarital preparation fully a year before the application date will be allowed to pay $60 less.
+Marriage license applicants who have completed a premarital preparation course within one year of the application date will pay $60 less.
 The course provider has to give the marriage license applicants a Certificate of Completion form, signed and completed.
 The signature of the course provider on the form has to be notarized.

 In certain counties you can apply for a marriage license online as per the laid out instructions.
 Check whether this is allowed in your county.
-However, even in such a case, the application for the license has to be sworn to by each of the applicants.
+However, even in such a case, the application for the license has to be sworn to by each applicant.

-A marriage can be solemnized in Tennessee by diverse persons under the state law, such as ministers, rabbis, pastors, preachers, priests, and other leaders of all religious beliefs.
+A marriage can be solemnized in Tennessee by diverse persons under state law, such as ministers, rabbis, pastors, preachers, priests, and other leaders of all religious beliefs.
 As of 2021, Tennessee notaries may perform marriages following Governor Bill Lee's signing of Senate Bill 509.
-Only four other states grants this power to notary publics.
+Only four other U.S. states grant this power to notary publics.
 Officiants must be above the age of 18.